 The upper trailing arm for our application does not incorporate a spacer on the housing side.
 The TRZ-fabricated housing we’re using is designed like a conventional 4-link (complete with three sets of mounting holes per side on the top).
 Each bar has a built in hex for easy adjustment.

-Text and Photos by Wayne Scraba
+Photos by Wayne Scraba